Degree Regulations of the Diaconia University of Applied Sciences

 Specialisation studies at universities of applied sciences are intended to be undertaken after graduation and after some work experience so that the students may advance professionally in their special fields.
 Specialisation studies may include only education for which the basis has been specified by the cooperation consortium of Finnish universities of applied sciences (Act 1173/2014.)
 When preparing their proposal for the Ministry of Education and Culture, the consortium specifies per type of specialisation study the UAS degrees that allow graduates to apply.
 Similarly, the consortium specifies the extent of specialisation studies, usually 30 ECTS.

 Section 5 Student Admission

 Diak students include all persons with the right to study an educational entity offered by Diak such as a degree-oriented programme, open university course, or a standalone module.

 Student admission may take place in different ways.

-When admitting students to degree-oriented studies in the social and health sector and in humanities and education, Diak respects the provisions of the Polytechnics Act 932/2014, Section 26, relating to accessibility and prerequisites for admission, and Section 27, relating to access to information relating to admission.
+When admitting students to degree-oriented studies in the social and health sector and in humanities, Diak respects the provisions of the Polytechnics Act 932/2014, Section 26, relating to accessibility and prerequisites for admission, and Section 27, relating to access to information relating to admission.

 Individuals whose health or functional capacity does not fulfil the requirements of practical or training-related assignments cannot be admitted if there are safety requirements involved with such assignments and the obstacles cannot be removed with reasonable effort.
 Any previous decision concerning the forfeiture of a student’s right to study may prevent admission if matters relating to the health and safety of others so require.